odemodelselection/sw_test/README.md

     d_x2 = psi1 * x2 - psi2 * x2 * x1
     return np.array([d_x1, d_x2])
 ```
+Thus for each model, you need to create a separate "./data/ODE_system_K.txt" file and add a function to the "./scripts/models.py" file.
+The latter is used to solve a system of ordinary differential equations via "scipy.integrate.odeint" function, so please refer to the official for the functions syntaxis.

 ### Estimation
 Parameters estimation  $\eta = (\xi, \psi)$ (whenever each is needed) for each model is obtained by using MLE estimator of the form:
 ```math